AlphaDelta/Clearbytes/README.md

 ## Overview

-Clearbytes is a data-forensic for Windows to provide an overview of identifying data from programs such as Google Chrome, Firefox, Skype, uTorrent, and the Windows Explorer thumbcache.
+Clearbytes is a data-forensic tool for Windows to provide an overview of identifying data from programs such as Google Chrome, Firefox, Skype, uTorrent, and the Windows Explorer thumbcache.

 ## Features